-Currently all ten of the MS4 Phase I jurisdictions which were impacted by HB 987 are in the process of implementing a Watershed Protection and Restoration Program.
-All but one of the jurisdictions has fully adopted both the fee and fund components of the Program, and many have incorporated the expected revenue from their new fees into their capital funding programs.
+Currently all ten of the MS4 Phase 1 jurisdictions who were impacted by HB 987 are in the process of implementing a Watershed Protection and Restoration Program.
+All but one jurisdiction have fully adopted both the fee and fund components of the Program, and many have incorporated the expected revenue from their new fees into their capital funding programs.
 Several of these counties have anticipated bond issuance supported by their new fee structures.

-The elimination of the stormwater remediation fee as proposed in SB 5 will require the ten affected local governments to use other sources of revenue to finance stormwater management plans and stream and wetlands restoration implementation projects.
+A statutory moratorium on enforcement of HB 987 of 2012, as proposed under this legislation, could prompt local governments who have already enacted stormwater programs to repeal or delay the implementation of their programs.
 These jurisdictions are under federal and State mandates to address nonpoint source water pollution.
 Effective stormwater management is critical to restoring local watersheds and streams.
 These urban and suburban stream systems are under increased stress from development.
 Locally based utilities ensure that municipal storm sewer systems have adequate funding to reduce polluted urban runoff.
 Stormwater and septic systems are the only two sectors that are contributing increasing amounts of nitrogen to the Bay, at a time when wastewater treatment plants and the agriculture sector continue to show significant reductions every year.

-A failure to address this source of pollution will have negative consequences for every citizen in Maryland and will only increase the long term cost to restore Chesapeake Bay.
+A failure to address this source of pollution will have negative consequences for every citizen in Maryland and will only increase the long term cost to restore the Chesapeake Bay.
 Progress in all sectors is required under the Chesapeake Bay Watershed Implementation Plan, and shortfalls in any area will have to be made up in other ways.
 This could include further restrictions on development, new regulations, more stringent permits for all regulated sources, and increased oversight by the federal government.